azure

 #Usage

-# Use the active az CLI subscription and default location (eastus):
+# Use the active az CLI subscription and the default location (eastus):

 crabbox azure login